-Component brands are particularly adept at this – passing innovations down in following seasons.
+Component brands are particularly adept at this – passing innovations down through the road bike groupsets in following seasons.
 Take Shimano, for example.
 Whenever the Japanese giant brings out a new version of the Tiagra groupset it tends to bear an uncanny likeness to the older version of the higher-end 105 groupset.

 Meanwhile, public demand for carbon-fibre bikes has pushed down aluminium in people’s estimations.
 This means that some extraordinarily well-engineered and beautifully designed aluminium frames are now on sale at staggeringly low prices.